IBM Case Study

 Beacon tips

-Design Goal: Guidance
+Design principle: Guidance

 User scenario